jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-I update the values to make the test pass
+I change the values to make the test pass

 .. code-block:: python